lukefi/cropyieldSingle/README.md

 WHERE:

 -o is the output directory (same as previously for histo2stack.py)

-- f is a characterizing name name of the data set
+-f is a characterizing name name of the data set

 3. python/run3DNeuralNet.py